History of the Jews in Maryland

 Jews have settled in Maryland since the 17th century.
 As of 2018, Maryland's population was 3.9% Jewish at 201,600 people.
-The largest Jewish populations in Maryland are in Montgomery County and the Baltimore metropolitan area, particularly Pikesville and northwest Baltimore.
+The largest Jewish populations in Maryland are in Montgomery County, particularly Kemp Mill and Potomac, and the Baltimore metropolitan area, particularly Pikesville and northwest Baltimore.
 As of 2010, Baltimore and Baltimore County was home to a Jewish community of around 100,000 people.
 The Maryland suburbs of Washington, D.C.
 (Montgomery County and Prince George's County) have a Jewish population of around 116,700 as of 2017, with the majority residing in lower Montgomery County.
 The Rockville/Potomac area is the center of Montgomery County's Jewish population, while sizable communities also exist in the Bethesda/Chevy Chase area and in Silver Spring's Kemp Mill neighborhood.
 Smaller Jewish communities exist in Gaithersburg, Germantown, White Oak, Olney, and Takoma Park.
-Columbia, Frederick, Annapolis, Cumberland, and Easton are also home to smaller but significant Jewish populations.
+Columbia, Frederick, Hagerstown, Annapolis, Cumberland, and Easton are also home to smaller but significant Jewish populations.

 History

+17th century

 Because the Province of Maryland lacked major cities and the economy focused primarily around the tobacco industry, few Jews settled in Maryland for the first century and a half following the colony's founding in 1634.

 Jacob Lumbrozo is the first known Jewish resident of Maryland, having settled in the Province of Maryland in 1656.

+19th century

 Prior to 1826, Jews were prohibited from holding public office in Maryland.
 Maryland was one of the last states to have antisemitic laws prohibiting Jews from holding public office.
 On January 5, 1826, the Maryland General Assembly passed the Jew Bill repealing the prohibition.

+The Jewish opinion of slavery in Maryland was divided.
+Some Jewish Marylanders owned slaves.
+Jewish Marylanders typically adopted the same values as their non-Jewish neighborhoods.
+In Southern Maryland, it was very rare for Jews to own slaves.
+In 1861, the Orthodox rabbi Bernard Illowy delivered a speech at the Lloyd Street Synagogue wherein he denounced the abolitionist movement and cited the Hebrew Bible to justify slavery.
+Due to the popularity of his speech, Jewish supporters of the Confederacy invited Rabbi Illowy to serve as the lead rabbi at Congregation Shaarei Chased in New Orleans.
+Rabbi David Einhorn, a Reform rabbi who served as leader of Har Sinai Congregation, was a vocal advocate for abolitionism, denouncing supporters of slavery within the Jewish community and arguing that the Bible could not condone slavery because all humans are made in the Image of God.

 Between the 1830s and the 1870s, 10,000 German and Central European Jews settled in Maryland.
 Eastern European Jews began to settle in Maryland in the 1850s, with a mass emigration of Eastern European Jews occurring between the 1880s and the 1920s.

 In 1899, 35,000 Jewish people lived in the state of Maryland.